 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers: Topic 606, to supersede nearly all existing revenue recognition guidance under GAAP.
 In August 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers: Deferral of the Effective Date, which deferred the effective date for implementation of ASU 2014-09 by one year and is now effective for annual reporting periods beginning after December 15, 2017, with early adoption permitted but not earlier than the original effective date.
 ASU 2014-09 also requires new qualitative and quantitative disclosures, including disaggregation of revenues and descriptions of performance obligations.
 The Company expects to adopt the provisions of this guidance on January 1, 2018 using the modified retrospective approach with a cumulative-effect adjustment to opening retained earnings.
 The Company has performed an assessment of its revenue contracts as well as worked with industry participants on matters of interpretation and application and has not identified any material changes to the timing or amount of its revenue recognition under ASU 2014-09.
-The Company also does not expect its accounting policies to change materially since the principles of revenue recognition from ASU 2014-09 are largely consistent with existing guidance and current practices applied by the Company.
+The Company's accounting policies will not change materially since the principles of revenue recognition from ASU 2014-09 are largely consistent with existing guidance and current practices applied by the Company.
 The Company is also evaluating its disclosures and may provide additional disaggregation of revenue upon adoption of ASU 2014-09.
-The Company's evaluations are not final as of the date of this filing, and the Company will continue to assess the impact.